mbeddr/mps-platform-docs/src/doc/docs/mps_internal/navigating_mps_source.md

 ## samples

-This folder contains the samples that are ship with MPS.
+This folder contains the samples that are shipped with MPS.
 They are automatically unpacked into a folder in the home directory when first accessed through the start screen.

 ## tests